rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::backup`

 Takes a backup of all volumes attached to the server (except boot disks if there were any) with the lineage specified in the `node['rs-mysql']['backup']['lineage']` attribute.
-During the backup process, the MySQL database will be read only and the filesystem will be frozen.
-The filesystem will be unfrozen and the MySQL datbase will no longer be read only after the backup even if the backup process fails with the help of a chef exception handler.
+During the backup process, the MySQL database will be read-only and the filesystem will be frozen.
+The filesystem will be unfrozen and the MySQL database will no longer be read-only after the backup even if the backup process fails with the help of a chef exception handler.
 This recipe will also cleanup the volume snapshots based on the criteria specified in the `rs-mysql/backup/keep/*` attributes.

 ## `rs-mysql::schedule`